Finite correlation length implies efficient preparation of quantum thermal states: Preliminaries

-If the Hamiltonian $H=H_0+V$ satisfies $[H_0,V]=0$, then the Gibbs state of $H$ can be expressed in terms of the Gibbs state of $H_0$ as $e^{-\beta H}=e^{-\beta H_0}e^{-\beta V}$.
-The same is not true if $H_0$ and $V$ do not commute.
-However, using the belief propagation equations it can be shown that this is approximately true if the perturbation is local.
-Indeed, it was shown in in Ref. \cite{hastings2007} (see also \cite{kim2012perturbative}) that if $H_0$ is local, then there exists an operator $\eta^V$ such that $e^{-\beta H}=\eta^Ve^{-\beta H_0}\eta^{V,\dag}$ with the property that $\eta^V$ is quasi-local and bounded $||\eta^V||\leq e^{\beta||V||/2}$.
-By \textit{quasi-local} we mean that there exists an operator $\eta^{V}_\ell$ with support on a ball of radius $\ell$ around the support of $V$, such that \be ||\eta^V-\eta_\ell^{V}||\leq e^{O(||V||)}e^{-c\ell}, \ee for some constant $c$ that is proportional to the Lieb-Robinson velocity of the model.
-From Eqn. (\ref{eqn:bf1}), we get that for any bounded local perturbation $V$ of a local Hamiltonian $H_0$, there exist a quasi-local operator $\eta_\ell^V$, such that \be ||e^{-\beta (H_0+V)}-\eta^V_\ell e^{-\beta H_0}\eta_\ell^{V,\dag}||_1\leq c_1 e^{-c_2\ell}:=\gamma(\ell), \ee where $c_1$ and $c_2$ are constant as long as $V$ is local.
+\be ||e^{-\beta (H_0+V)}-\eta^V_\ell e^{-\beta H_0}\eta_\ell^{V,\dag}||_1\leq C_1 e^{-c_2\ell}:=\gamma(\ell), ,\ee for some constants $C_1,c_2$.
 The bound is always exponential for local $H$ and a local perturbation $V$.
 We will write it as $\gamma(\ell)$ for later convenience to keep track of all error terms explicitly.
 A derivation of the belief propagation equations can be found in Refs. \cite{hastingsBP,KatoBrandao16,kim2012perturbative} The actual form of the $\eta_\ell^V$ is not important to us now, rather we only need their locality and boundedness properties.
+The quantum belief propagation equations have proved to be a very useful tool in the numerical analysis of quantum Gibbs states \cite{hastingsBP,poulin2008,bilgin2010}.
+They have also been used to show the efficient preparation of Gibbs states in one dimension in combination with a block decimation technique \cite{bilgin2010prep}.